imr-pucrs/2018-2/README.md

  * Particle Filter Localization running on the ROS-MPSOC
  * Potential Field running on the ROS-MPSOC
  * COLREG (obstacle avoidance) rule for autonomous boat
+ * replacement of the default local planner used in move-base by Astar